 By Johanna Menzel

 We are still in the middle of the winter months, but sooner than one thinks, the summer is already at the door.
 Thus, you can already start with the summer planning.
-Besides the perfect summer holiday destination, are you looking for the best music festivals in Europe for the coming warm season?
+Besides possibly the perfect summer holidays in France, would you be looking for the best music festivals in Europe for the coming warm season?
 Then you are at the right place!

 Places like Paris, Vienna, Prague, Rome and Madrid have always been a center for art, theatre and music.
 So, it’s not surprising that festivals in Europe are among the top in the world.